TheInterpreter/kaliLinuxAmd64/README.md

-# kaliLinuxAmd64
+# Making Kali usable in my end:
-basic settings to make Kali linux usable in my end
+## a guide to basic Kali tweakings (and making it usable in a modern no-ethernet-connection laptop)